Zonico6/PSE/pflichtenheft_draft.md

 1. Other groups always have kann/muss criteria instead of mandatory and optional
 1. Deadline optional
 1. Bell in the frontend which displays the notifications?
 1. Feedback form?
 How does it look?
 What questions are there, exactly?
+Do you attach a commented pdf/an artifact to it?
+Whats different between internal and external review?
 1. Should you be able to edit submissions?
 Reviews?
     - Should you be able to save work in progress feedback forms?
 1. Was laedt man beim Review hoch?
 Auch das kommentierte PDF oder nur das Feedback Form?
+1. Wie sollen die Definitionen funktionieren
+1. Nur PDF oder auch andere File Types
+1. Soft or hard deadline?